The Superb Fruit-Dove Has A Wonderful Mix Of Colors That Will Make You Fall In Love With It

 This bird may not impress you with its size, but its colors will make you fall in love with it.
 With shades of orange, red, green, and purple, it looks like it just came from a painter's studio.

 Nature is, indeed, the best artist.
-The superb fruit dove (Ptilinopus superbus), AKA the purple-crowned fruit dove (yes, the name is confusingly similar to purple-capped fruit dove), is a medium-sized, colorful fruit-dove in the Columbidae family.
+The superb fruit dove (Ptilinopus superbus), also known as the purple-crowned fruit dove (yes, the name is confusingly similar to the purple-capped fruit dove), is a medium-sized, colorful fruit dove in the Columbidae family.

-The chest is grey and divided from the belly by a wide dark blue band.
-The wings are colored olive green and covered with dark spots.
+The chest is gray and divided from the belly by a wide dark blue band.
+The wings are olive green and covered with dark spots.

 The tail is tipped with white.
-Females don't have such vibrant colors or the color mix the males do.
+Females do not have such vibrant colors or the same color mix as the males.

 They are predominantly green, with a white belly, blue-tipped wings, and a light blue breast.
 They also have a small dark blue spot on the back of the head.

-Males and females both have yellow eyes and eye-rings.
-The superb fruit dove is native to Australasia and lives in the rainforests of New Guinea, Indonesia, Australia, Solomon Islands, and the Philippines.
+Both males and females have yellow eyes and eye-rings.
+The superb fruit dove is native to Australasia and lives in the rainforests of New Guinea, Indonesia, Australia, the Solomon Islands, and the Philippines.

 A Superb fruit dove is a medium-sized bird, 8 to 10 inches long

-The superb fruit dove prefers areas around the edges of rainforests and in mangroves, and alongside rivers and streams.
-However, it's not unusual to see them near plantations or urban gardens.
+The superb fruit dove prefers areas around the edges of rainforests, in mangroves, and alongside rivers and streams.
+However, it is not unusual to see them near plantations or urban gardens.

-Superb fruit dove is a medium-sized bird, 8 to 10 inches long.
-It primarily feeds on fruits and berries, and figs are its favorite food.
+The superb fruit dove is a medium-sized bird, measuring 8 to 10 inches long.
+It primarily feeds on fruits and berries, with figs being its favorite food.
 They have a large gape, which allows them to swallow bulky items.

 It is sexually dimorphic.
 Females and males have different color patterns.